 I think it’s supposed to warm up to “normal” temps throughout the week (although, what is “normal” these days?), which is an especially good thing, because I have a giant bowl of chilled cucumber avocado soup sitting in my fridge.
 Oh, and a couple of sorbet recipes in the works for later this week.
 Like I said, my cravings for summery foods kicked in just in time for the weather to do a complete 180, and then quickly retreated as I stepped outside to discover winter was back with a vengeance.

-I hope it’s warmer where you live, but if not, this chilled soup is still pretty fantastic.
+I hope it’s warmer where you live, but if not, this vegan cucumber avocado soup is still pretty fantastic.
 It’s also insanely simple—cucumbers, avocado, lime juice, and water.
-You can have some fun with add-ins, like cilantro and chopped tomatoes, or even a little fresh salsa or corn added on top just before serving.
+You can have some fun with add-ins like cilantro and chopped tomatoes, or even add a little fresh salsa or corn on top just before serving.

 So, crank up the heat, stop staring at your shiny, new outdoor furniture, and chill out (literally) with a bowl of refreshing cucumber avocado soup!
 It’ll be “real” summer before we know it.

 P.S.
 Can’t get enough of this cucumber avocado goodness?
 Try my latest cold cucumber avocado soup recipe with lemon, dill and chives.
 It’s extra creamy!